 Should I report Ransomware?
 Should I pay the ransom or not?
-Where do I report ransomware to FBI, Police or appropriate authorities?
+Where do I report ransomware to the FBI, Police or appropriate authorities?
 If your Windows computer system has been infected with Ransomware, and you have these questions in mind, then this post will be able to help you.

-A Ransomware is a type of malware that locks your files, data or the PC itself and extorts money from you in order to provide access.
+A Ransomware is a type of malware that locks your files, data, or the PC itself and extorts money from you in order to provide access.
 This is a new way for malware writers to ‘collect funds’ for their illegitimate activities on the web.

 Ransomware has now become a serious threat to the online world.
 Many software firms, universities, companies and organizations around the world are trying to take precautionary measures to save themselves from ransomware attacks.
 Authorities & Security companies too, are gearing up for a fight against them.